 The game mode randomizes enemy positions, classes, and objectives, and promises "you will never have the same experience twice."

 Terrorist Hunt can be played online in teams of 5, or players can select to go in as a "Lone Wolf."
 It contains three difficulty levels; Normal, Hard, and Realistic.

 Multiplayer pits 5 vs 5 in close quarter combat, with one team defending an objective (either a hostage, a biohazard container, or two bombs), while a counter terrorist Rainbow team attacks.
 The defending team must fortify their surroundings, reinforcing walls, creating traps, defensive systems and strategies to stop the attacking team.
 The attacking team must breach the fortified location and complete their objective using coordinated assaults and close quarters combat.

 Siege has a dedicated playlist for new maps when they're released.
 This playlist is also used for limited time events.
-As of April 1, 2019, two limited time events have been run in Siege.

 Launching with Year 3 Season 1, Outbreak was a coop mode that saw teams of three fighting infected monsters across three maps featuring extensive outdoor areas.
 Similar to Left 4 Dead, the mode included special types of infected.

 - Grunts: The most basic type of infected

 - Breacher: An explosive enemy that can destroy reinforced walls when detonating